 CBD Oil is the essential oil of hemp.
 Also referred to as hemp oil, this potent form of cannabis essential oil is rich in the natural compound, Cannabidiol (CBD).
 CBD is non-intoxicating.

-Phyto-cannabinoids (plant-based compounds) behave the same way as endocannabinoids by connecting with cannabinoid receptors to regulate various functions like appetite, pain-sensation, restored sleep cycles, improved mood, memory, stress response, immune function, temperature and more.
+CB1 and CB2 receptors in the ECS system (found in the brain, organs, glands, muscles, connective tissues, and immune cells) regulate various functions like appetite, pain-sensation, restored sleep cycles, improved mood, memory, stress response, immune function, temperature, libido and more.

 We encourage you to explore various methods of ingestion for efficacy.
 Many consumers find a combination of methods work well.